 2. Make sure your bedroom is quiet, dark, cool, and comfortable

 Studies have found that sleeping in a cool environment is most conducive to sleep.
 By eliminating excess noise and light, we can minimize the disruptions that might wake us up.
 Make sure that the bedroom is a relaxing place and not a source of stress.

 3. Bedrooms are for sleeping and sex, not for watching TV or doing work

 The bedroom is not a multipurpose room, remove ALL electronics!
-Televisions, gaming systems, mobile phones, laptops and various other gadgets are stimulating and disruptive to sleep.
+Televisions, gaming systems, mobile phones, laptops and various other gadgets give off blue light and are stimulating and disruptive to sleep.
 Do not use the bedroom to do work as these activities are stimulating and will disrupt your sleep.
-Even the small amount of light from a computer screen in the night can stimulate your brain into thinking it is time to be awake.
+Even the small amount of light from a bedside clock or mobile phone in the night can stimulate your brain into thinking it is time to be awake.

 4. Avoid caffeine, alcohol, and nicotine 4-6 hours before bedtime

 Caffeine can be found in all the usual places like tea, coffee and fizzy drinks, but also in unexpected foods like chocolate which is a stimulant and will keep you awake (even if used nearly 6 hours before bed).
 Likewise, nicotine will disrupt your sleep and an alcoholic “nightcap” may cause you to become drowsy, but alcohol fragments the stages of your sleep and makes it more disrupted.

 5. Don’t take naps

 The period of time that you are awake adds to something called “sleep drive.”
 The longer we stay awake, the more we want to go to sleep.
 By taking a nap we can relieve the desire to sleep and it will also make it less likely that we will be able to easily go to sleep later.
 If you absolutely must nap then set a clock to rest for no longer than 20 minutes.